Meet L.B., the 14-year-old male sea lion at the El Paso Zoo!

 Sea lions, unlike seals, have small external flaps on their ears.
 These animals swim using their front legs, which work like flippers.
 To prevent water from entering the lungs, slits on the nostrils close when the sea lion goes underwater.
 Sea lions have a thick layer of fat, short, thick fur that is dark brown to buff-colored, and its dog-like head.
 The whiskers help the sea lion's sense of touch.

-DID YOU KNOW?:
+DID YOU KNOW:

-The California sea lion makes a variety of sounds, including a roaring noise like a lion.
+The California sea lion makes a variety of sounds, including a roaring noise like a lion!
 They also bark and honk like a horn.
 Males bark frequently when defending their territories.
-A fun activity for you and your family at the Zoo is to watch for bursts of bubbles rising to the surface when our sea lions bark underwater.
-Population numbers are increasing.
-Over 200,000 sea lions are estimated to live in the wild.
+At the El Paso Zoo, you can watch for bursts of bubbles rising to the surface when LB barks underwater.